Maned wolf: Reproduction and life cycle

 Their mating season ranges from November to April.
 Gestation lasts 60 to 65 days, and a litter may have from two to six black-furred pups, each weighing roughly 450 g.
 Pups are fully grown when one year old.
 During that first year, the pups rely on their parents for food.

 Data on the maned wolf's estrus and reproductive cycle mainly come from captive animals, particularly about breeding endocrinology.
 Hormonal changes of maned wolves in the wild follow the same variation pattern of those in captivity.
 Females ovulate spontaneously, but some authors suggest that the presence of a male is important for estrus induction.

 Captive animals in the Northern Hemisphere breed between October and February and in the Southern Hemisphere between August and October.
 This indicates that photoperiod plays an important role in maned wolf reproduction, mainly due to the production of semen.
 Generally, one estrus occurs per year.
 The amount of sperm produced by the maned wolf is lower compared to those of other canids.

 Copulation occurs during the four-day estrus period, and lasts up to 15 minutes.
 Courtship is similar to that of other canids, characterized by frequent approaches and anogenital investigation.

 Gestation lasts 60 to 65 days and a litter may have from two to six pups.
 One litter of seven has been recorded.
 Birthing has been observed in May in the Canastra Mountains, but data from captive animals suggest that births are concentrated between June and September.
 The maned wolf reproduces with difficulty in the wild, with a high rate of infant mortality.
 Females can go up to two years without breeding.
 Breeding in captivity is even more difficult, especially in temperate parts of the Northern Hemisphere.

-Pups are born weighing between 340 and 430 grams.
+Pups are born weighing between 340 and 430 g.
 They begin their lives with black fur, becoming red after 10 weeks.
 The eyes open at about 9 days of age.
 They are nursed up to 4 months.
 Afterwards, they are fed by their parents by regurgitation, starting on the third week of age and lasting up to 10 months.
 Three-month-old pups begin to accompany their mother while she forages.
 Males and females both engage in parental care, but it is primarily done by the females.
 Data on male parental care have been collected from captive animals, and little is known whether this occurs frequently in the wild.
 Maned wolves reach sexual maturity at one year of age, when they leave their birth territory.

 The maned wolf's longevity in the wild is unknown, but estimates in captivity are between 12 and 15 years.
 A report was made of an individual at the São Paulo Zoo that lived to be 22 years old.